 Packing costs for a typical 3-bedroom home usually end up in the $2,000 – $3,000 range for a full pack.

 There are plenty of factors to consider when calculating the cost of a move.
-Here are some of the things that will affect the final cost of your move when selecting a trusted moving company.
+Here are some things that will affect the final cost of your move when selecting a trusted moving company.

-We generally decide how many movers you need in order to avoid overtime costs, which kick in once the move takes 9 hours or more.
+We generally decide how many Arnprior movers you need in order to avoid overtime costs, which kick in once the move takes 9 hours or more.
 Prices will fluctuate with demand (for hourly rates please contact Cassidy’s), especially during the busy season.

-Once we get to work, we keep track of how much time it takes to get the truck loaded, get to your new home and then unload.
+Once our Gatineau moving experts get to work, we keep track of how much time it takes to get the truck loaded, get to your new home and then unload.
 The main factor here is the distance between your old and new homes.

 6. Travel Time

-If you live outside of Ottawa, (for example, if you live in Casselman and are moving to Embrun) we charge the actual travel time.
+If you live outside of Ottawa, like moving to Pontiac and Montreal, we charge the actual travel time.

 Want to Save on Your Move?